 - Process mapping automation of sales force workflow

-- Online support systems for vendor extranets.
+- Designing and maintaining online support systems for vendor extranets